enzoritto/swave/README.md

 # Swave

-Swave is a music creation webapp that aims to give the user a more enjoyable experience while allowing them to make good quality royalty-free music easily.
+Swave is a music creation webapp that allows you to create simple electronic music in your browser.

 # Getting Started